Frequently Asked Questions

 CONGRATULATIONS - the university offers a courtesy parking permit to retirees for "occasional" visits to campus at no charge.
 Retired faculty/staff returning in "work status" may choose to participate in the annual priority parking assignment process and purchase a permit to park in a campus lot.
-The RETIRED hangtag permit is valid for life and can be moved to other vehicles, however, is not intended for student use.
-The hangtag permit is valid in all university permit lots except F, D, Z, meters, firezones, handicap stalls and/or limited zones.
+The RETIRED hangtag permit is a lifetime permit intended for "occasional" visits to campus, however, is not meant for student/work use.
+The hangtag permit is valid in all university permit lots except F, D, Z, meters, fire zones, handicap stalls and/or limited zones.

 I have several different vehicles, do I have to purchase separate permits for each one?